 The Presidential campaign of 1968 marked the first time he became involved in a political campaign for a Republican candidate when he served as Executive Director of Mississippi Citizens for Nixon-Agnew.

 House and Senate Elections

-Four years later in 1972, Cochran was elected United States Congressman for the Fourth District which included twelve counties in southwest Mississippi.
+In 1972, Cochran was elected United States Congressman for the Fourth District which included twelve counties in southwest Mississippi.
 He was appointed to the House Public Works and Transportation Committee, which had jurisdiction over economic development, transportation, and flood control.

 As a Member of Congress, Cochran also served on a Republican task force to study the energy crisis, and he contributed to the writing of a report that was published in book form by the House Republican Conference.
 He was appointed later to the Committee on Standards of Official Conduct and the Select Committee on Ethics, which wrote a new ethics code for Members of Congress.

 After winning re-election to the House in 1974, Cochran was elected by his colleagues to represent the Southern states on the House Republican Policy Committee.
 He was re-elected to the House of Representatives again in 1976.
 In both of his races for re-election, he received over 70 percent of the votes.